uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0003-persistence.md

 ### T1547.007 - Boot or Logon Autostart Execution: Re-opened Applications

+Procedures:

+- Adversaries may modify plist files to automatically run an application when a user logs in.
+When a user logs out or restarts via the macOS Graphical User Interface (GUI), a prompt is provided to the user with a checkbox to "Reopen windows when logging back in".
+When selected, all applications currently open are added to a property list file named com.apple.loginwindow.[UUID].plist within the ~/Library/Preferences/ByHost directory.
+Applications listed in this file are automatically reopened upon the user’s next logon.
+Adversaries can establish Persistence by adding a malicious application path to the com.apple.loginwindow.[UUID].plist file to execute payloads when a user logs in.

 ### T1547.008 - Boot or Logon Autostart Execution: LSASS Driver

 Procedures: